RMcTn/rust-kv-store/README.md

 #### Limitations
-- Keys are unsigned 32 bit integers for now
 - No check sums for data
 - Anything in the 'In Memory' store will be lost on crash at the moment.
 A write ahead log to fix this is planned.
 - No timed key expiry